 Your son is getting bad grades in school and you want him to study harder.
 He complains that he can't focus on his homework and wants to know how he can become more focused.
-You don't think there's any special method except just trying harder.
-You say:
+You say this because you don't think there's any special method except just trying harder.

 You've just got to force yourself to sit down and concentrate.